 VEN 133 - Intro to Winemaking

 This course provides an overview of the history of winemaking, fermentation, winery operations, and physiology of wine consumption.
 Emphasis is placed on the types of wines produced in the United States with particular attention to the wines of the Southeast.
 Upon completion, students should be familiar with general winemaking procedures.
+North Carolina Community College System requires that all students must be 21 years of age or older by the start of this VEN prefix course.

 VEN 135 - Intro to Viticulture